GetNetUPAM: Ecologically Informed Nested Cross-Validation and Noise-Robust Attention for Marine Bioacoustic Monitoring: Experimental Setup and Results

-Beyond accuracy, the interpretability gain is notable: ARPA-N’s clearer visual focus produces spectrogram overlays that are more immediately readable by human analysts than earlier signal processing visualizations.
-This visibility not only supports error-checking in human-in-the-loop workflows, but also boosts conservationists’ confidence when triaging UPAM datasets for misclassifications \cite{39}.
-By making the decision process legible and the target events easy to verify, our approach bridges automated detection with expert ecological judgment — an alignment critical for translating computational gains into actionable field insights.
+Beyond accuracy, ARPA‑N offers a clear interpretability gain: its localized overlays are more readable to human analysts than earlier DenseNet‑based visualizations, improving error‑checking in human‑in‑the‑loop pipelines and increasing confidence when triaging UPAM datasets for misclassifications \cite{Nunnari2021}.
+By making model decisions visually legible and target events easy to verify, ARPA‑N better aligns automated detection with expert ecological judgment.